-Debt and legal covenants: high debt burden could moderate with sustained revenue growth
+Debt and legal covenants: high debt burden will stay level with sustained revenue growth

 Each system has a very high debt burden that will remain elevated because of high capital needs.
-Leverage metrics will likely remain stable because GLWA has control over its rates and it plans to cash fund most of its CIP.
-The CIP for fiscal 2023 through 2027 includes about \$966 million of water projects and \$762 million of sewer projects.
+Still, leverage metrics will likely remain stable because GLWA has control over its rates and it plans to finance a portion its CIP with cash.
+The CIP for fiscal 2024 through 2029 includes about \$1.3 billion of water projects and \$1.13 billion of sewer projects.

 The systems have a variety of capital needs, including reducing combined sewer overflow (CSO) and enhancing transmission and storage.
-The system will also likely need to build greater resilience to extreme wet-weather events over the long-term.
+The systems will also likely need to build greater resilience to extreme wet-weather events over the long-term.
+Favorably, the systems are not operating under any federal or state consent decrees.
 The authority has historically had high nonrevenue water volume because of pipe leaks and breaks.
-Over the past five years, the authority has materially improved its percentage of water loss and other nonrevenue water down to 10.6% in fiscal 2021 from 19.3% in 2017.
+While water loss and other nonrevenue water increased to 14.6% in fiscal 2022 from 10.6% the year before, both are materially improved from where the system performed in the past.

 The water and sewer systems' long-term debt leverage across all liens is materially higher than sector medians (Exhibit 5).
-GLWA had about \$5.2 billion of combined total revenue debt outstanding at the end of fiscal 2021, about \$2.3 billion for the water system and \$2.9 billion for the sewer.
+GLWA had about \$5.1 billion of combined total revenue debt outstanding at the end of fiscal 2022, about \$2.3 billion for the water system and \$2.8 billion for the sewer system.

-Leverage metrics are much higher than US medians for both the water and sewer systems
+Exhibit 6 Leverage metrics are much higher than US medians for both the water and sewer systems

-Latest medians are for fiscal 2019 Source: Moody's Investors Service
+Latest medians are for fiscal 2021 Source: Moody's Investors Service